 Your details

 Name (optional)

 Role

 Date and time of completing this form

 Details of individual whom the concern is about

 Name

 Role

 Relationship to the individual reporting the concern, e.g. manager, colleague

 Details of concern

 Please include as much detail as possible.
 Think about the following: What behaviour and/or incident are you reporting?
 What exactly happened?
 Why does the behaviour and/or incident worry you?
 Why do you believe the behaviour and/or incident is not consistent with our Staff Code of Conduct?

 Details of any children or young people involved

 Name(s)

 Do you believe there is a risk of harm to the above children or young people, either now or in the future, as a result of the individual's behaviour?
 Explain your answer.

 Next steps

-What would you like to see happen in

-response to your concern? паррен ш
+What would you like to see happen in response to your concern?

-response to your concern?

-Are you willing to meet with n the

-headteacher and DSL to dis cuss your Yes No
+Are you willing to meet with the headteacher and DSL to discuss your concern?
+Please circle as appropriate.
+Yes No

-concern?
-Please circle as a ppropriate.

-Please state any other infor mation that

-you believe is relevant to th e processing
+Please state any other information that you believe is relevant to the processing

 of this concern.

-Signatura

 Signature

 For use by safeguarding team upon receipt of concern

 Date and time concern

 received

 Signature of DSL or

 deputy DSL

 Actions to be taken (e.g.

 no action, investigation,

 reclassification as allegation

 meeting the harms

 threshold.)

+Rationale for deciding on actions above